 Influencer marketing has become an integral part of the rise of social commerce, where regular people take to social media to push a specific brand, lifestyle or product for a profit.
 Open Influence acts as a sort of talent agency for the space, but instead of representing the social media influencers themselves, they represent the advertiser.

 And Dahan says this has turned into a pretty lucrative business.
 Now that companies are able to set up shops directly on platforms like TikTok or Instagram, they have more of a direct funnel, bypassing the traditional ad structure and getting straight to the transaction.
-“Now, the incentive is how do you funnel as much money [as possible] towards that transaction?
+“Now, the incentive is how do you funnel as much money [as possible] toward that transaction?
 And influencers are a means of doing that,” he said.

 ‘TikTok Made Me Buy It’